deankoch/snapKrig/vignettes/meuse_vignette.md

 meuse_vignette
 ================
 Dean Koch
-2022-10-04
+2022-10-12

 **Mitacs UYRW project**

-**blitzKrig**: Fast kriging on gridded datasets
+**snapKrig**: Fast kriging on gridded datasets

-This vignette shows how to use `blitzKrig` to interpolate the Meuse river dataset (part of the `sp` package) onto a high resolution grid:
+This vignette shows how to use `snapKrig` to interpolate the Meuse river dataset (part of the `sp` package) onto a high resolution grid:

 -   `sk_grid` defines the grid
 -   `sk_snap` snaps point data to the grid